How to Buy Seeds

 Save Excess Seeds

 Have extra seeds leftover from this season's planting?
 Storing seeds is your answer!
 Storing seeds in an airtight container in a dark, cool location is your best bet to making your seeds last.
-Many garden seeds will remain viable for several years stored in this manner.
+Many garden seeds will remain viable for several years if stored in this manner.
 Before planting old garden seeds, do a germination test.
 Sprinkle a few garden seeds on a moist paper towel to help them germinate.
 If less than half of your seeds sprout, buy new seeds.

 Keep Diseases at Bay

-Disease can make or break your success when growing plants from garden seed packets.
 When shopping for garden seeds, look for disease-resistant varieties, especially if you've had problems in your garden previously.
 For example, when purchasing tomato garden seeds, look for varieties labeled with a VFN designation after their name.
 This means the variety is resistant to several types of wilt and nematode damage.

 Buy Seeds Online